Leojoy62/Leojoy62/README.md

 Live: https://chat-cave.onrender.com/

 #### 3. CarFixer:
 From this website, people can get an appointment for servicing their cars.
-They can also buy different parts for their cars with any type of service.
+They can also buy different parts for their cars with any type of service. <br>
-Front-end: React.js, React Router, Firebase Back-end: Node.js, Express.js, JWT, MongoDB.
+Front-end: React.js, React Router, Firebase Back-end: Node.js, Express.js, JWT, MongoDB. <br>
-Project Highlights:
+Project Highlights: <br>
 Users can easily search for their desired services and filter services on a price basis.
-Easy to place orders.
+Easy to place orders. <br>
 You can explore the site live by clicking on the following link: https://genius-car-96391.web.app/